 Certified Stucco & EIFS Inspections

-If you’re considering purchasing a home with EIFS or stucco wall cladding, you probably already understand the importance of this inspection.
+If you’re considering purchasing a home in Jacksonville, FL or the nearby area, with EIFS or stucco wall cladding, you probably already understand the importance of this inspection.
 What you may not realize, however, is that many home inspectors simply aren’t qualified to inspect stucco or EIFS.
 When you choose Property360, you won’t have that problem.
 William Chandler is a certified stucco inspector (FL-122) in the state of Florida and is the professional that other companies call when they need an expert.
 All inspectors with Property360 are trained to assess stucco, EIFS, and ACMV (stone/brick) wall claddings.
-Request an inspection now, or call (904) 503-9808 for more information.
+Request an inspection now, or call (904) 606-1570 for more information.
 We serve Jacksonville, Orlando, and the surrounding areas in Florida.

 Our 3 Assessment Levels